Dying Light: Marketing and release

 Techland launched several promotional campaigns for the game.
 A "My Apocalypse Collectors Edition", which cost £250,000 (roughly $386,000 at the time) at release, was announced on 25 February 2015.
-In addition a special edition of the game, it included a physical zombie shelter, parkour lessons, night vision goggles and a trip to Techland in Poland.
+In addition to a special edition of the game, it included a physical zombie shelter, parkour lessons, night vision goggles and a trip to Techland in Poland.
 On 25 June 2015, in parody of a promotional campaign between Destiny and Red Bull, Techland announced that it would give away codes for premium weapons to players who tweeted a picture of themselves drinking a glass of water.
 This was later expanded into the "Drink for DLC" campaign, with the planned release of multiple pieces of free DLC for the game if a certain amount of pictures were posted.

 A standalone expansion, The Following, was released on 9 February 2016.
-The title would be free to all players who purchased Dying Light's season pass, and also be available for separate purchase.
+The title would be free to all players who purchased Dying Light's season pass and also be available for separate purchase.
 The Following introduces a new story campaign, controllable vehicles, and a map the size of all the Dying Light maps combined.
 The expansion released alongside Dying Light: The Following – Enhanced Edition, which includes the base game, all DLC and content updates, and the expansion.
 A gameplay demo was released on 26 August 2015.
 The demo offers three hours of gameplay content and supports four-player co-operative multiplayer.
 Enhanced Edition was released for macOS on 15 December 2016.

 In December 2017, Techland announced that they would release 10 content packs within the following 12 months.
 These content drops included new weapons, new enemies, a new map called "Prison Heist", and a time-attack mode.
-It also partnered with the developers of Left 4 Dead 2, Chivalry: Medieval Warfare and Rocket League to create crossover content.
+It partnered with the developers of Left 4 Dead 2, Chivalry: Medieval Warfare and Rocket League to create crossover content.
 A story mode, which drastically lowers the game's difficulty, was added in February 2020.
 In July 2020, Techland released Dying Light: Hellraid, a DLC pack inspired by the studio's unrealised project, Hellraid.
 In this DLC, players fight demonic monsters with medieval weapons.

 Dying Light was bundled with all of its DLC for the "Platinum Edition", which was released for PlayStation 4, Windows, and Xbox One on 27 May 2021.
 Techland released the same edition for Nintendo Switch on 19 October 2021.
-The game was also released for the PlayStation 5 on 8 March 2022.
+A patch for the PlayStation 4 version of the game bringing resolution, draw distance and framerate enhancements was released for the PlayStation 5 on 8 March 2022.
 A performance patch was released for Xbox Series X and Series S on 21 March 2022.
-On June 9, 2022, Techland released Dying Light: Definitive Edition, which bundles the base game with all the downloadable content packs released.
+On 9 June 2022, Techland released Dying Light: Definitive Edition, which bundles the base game with all the downloadable content packs released.